madhur1702/Innoverse2.0_MudraNet/README.md

 ---

 ## 🌍 Impact
 MudraNet aims to preserve India’s intangible cultural heritage by:

-Making Bharatanatyam education accessible to everyone.
+- Making Bharatanatyam education accessible to everyone.

-Helping learners receive instant feedback using AI.
+- Helping learners receive instant feedback using AI.

-Digitally documenting and archiving traditional dance forms.
+- Digitally documenting and archiving traditional dance forms.

 ---

 ## 👥 Team

-Project by: Team Innoverse 2.0
+**Project by:** Team Innoverse 2.0
-Developed for Smart India Hackathon 2025 (PS ID: 25157)
+**Developed for:** Smart India Hackathon 2025 (PS ID: 25157)
-Organization: AICTE, Indian Knowledge Systems (IKS)
+**Organization:** AICTE — Indian Knowledge Systems (IKS)

+---

 ## 🪶 License

-This project is licensed under the MIT License — free to use and modify with attribution.
+This project is licensed under the **MIT License** — free to use and modify with attribution.

+---

-“Preserving Indian classical arts through the lens of artificial intelligence.”
+> “Preserving Indian classical arts through the lens of artificial intelligence.”